-Information on traditions and folk songs Romanian and Apuseni
+Information on traditions and folk or Christmas songs in Romanian and western countries

 From the dawn of its existence, the Romanian people were born in the Christian faith, and this is also observed in the authentic Christian sentiment expressed in an extremely wide popular form.
 Romanian folklore is an eminently Christian one, and the carol can be considered a representative species of Romanian spirituality, seen as a kind of "popular Bible".
 The Romanian peasant has always tried to humanize the image of God, of the Holy Child and of His Mother, whom He presents to Him, along with a blessing of the blessings on the whole creation.
 The verses of the Romanian carols discover a theological message of an intense spiritual experience, whether it is explicitly stated or not, the whole culture being full of symbols of Christian morality, transmitted from generation to generation.